pegulabs/terms/alumnifire_terms.md

 Service, and your experiences and interactions with both.

-If you decide to offer products or services through the Sevice, you agree that you cannot alter the price or financial terms of an Exchange with a Client after the Client has requested the Exchange.
+If you decide to offer products or services through the Sevice, you agree that you cannot alter the price or financial terms of an Exchange after a Member has requested the Exchange.

 Any additional Content supplied as a result of creating a product or service offering shall be considered Member Content for purposes of these Terms.
 More